Dadoum/openssl-ca/README.md

 API.
 The wrappers makes error-handling and memory-managment easier compared to use the plain C-style D API.

-**Note:** This project is dependent on dub package openssl which is not fully uplifted to openssl version 1.1.0h.
-A pull request exists which at the moment still waits to be merged into master.
-Hence you need to manually clone the origin of the pull request @ `https://github.com/1nfiniteloop/openssl.git` and checkout branch `x509-uplift-squashed`.
-Add this package as a local override
-with: `dub add-override`.

 ## Usage

 Run unittests with `dub test`.